-In the first part of the module we will explore why all industrialised countries developed programmes to reduce social risks.
+In this module we will first explore why all industrialised countries developed programmes to reduce social risks.
 We will then examine how and why this development was different in different countries.
 Finally we will discuss some of the main challenges to welfare states today, such as globalisation, a transformation of women’s lives and changing family structures, ageing societies and the growth of the service economy.
 Geographically, the module will focus on Europe, but Asia and the USA will also play a role.

 Aims and Objectives

 Having successfully completed this module you will be able to:

 - You will be better able to evaluate the appropriateness of different methods in social research

 - Have improved your ability to critically probe concepts and arguments

 - Knowledge and understanding of the main socio-economic changes currently taking place in western societies and be able to assess their implications for social policies